MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 ## Where can I find supporting information for Azure Information Protection—such as legal, compliance, and SLAs?
 See [Compliance and supporting information for Azure Information Protection](./compliance.md).

-## How can I report a problem or send feedback for Azure Information Protection?

-For technical support, use your standard support channels or [contact Microsoft Support](information-support.md#to-contact-microsoft-support).

-We also invite you to engage with our engineering team, on their [Azure Information Protection Yammer site](https://www.yammer.com/askipteam/).

 ## What do I do if my question isn't here?